Sindhis: Ethnicity and religion

-The two main tribes of Sindh are the Soomro—descendants of the Soomra dynasty, who ruled Sindh during 970–1351 C.E.—and the Samma—descendants of the Samma dynasty, who ruled Sindh during 1351–1521 CE.
+The two main tribes of Sindh are the Soomro—descendants of the Soomra dynasty, who ruled Sindh during 970–1351 CE—and the Samma—descendants of the Samma dynasty, who ruled Sindh during 1351–1521 CE.
 These tribes belong to the same bloodline.

 Among other Sindhi Sammat and Sindhi Rajputs are the Bhuttos, Kambohs, Bhattis, Bhanbhros, Mahendros, Buriros, Bhachos, Chohans, Lakha, Sahetas, Lohanas, Mohano, Dahars, Indhar, Chhachhar, Chachar, Dhareja, Rathores, Dakhan, Langah, Junejo, Mahars, etc. One of the oldest Sindhi tribes is the Charan.
 The Sindhi-Sipahi of Rajasthan and the Sandhai Muslims of Gujarat are communities of Sindhi Rajputs settled in India.
 Closely related to the Sindhi Rajputs are the Sindhi Jats, who are found mainly in the Indus delta region.
 However, tribes are of little importance in Sindh as compared to in Punjab and Balochistan.
 Identity in Sindh is mostly based on a common ethnicity and language.

 Islam in Sindh has a long history, starting with the capture of Sindh by Muhammad Bin Qasim in 712 CE.
 Over time, the majority of the population in Sindh converted to Islam, especially in rural areas.
 Today, Muslims make up over 90% of the population, and are more dominant in urban than rural areas.

 Islam in Sindh has a strong Sufi ethos with numerous Muslim saints and mystics, such as the Sufi poet Shah Abdul Latif Bhittai, having lived in Sindh historically.
 One popular legend which highlights the strong Sufi presence in Sindh is that 125,000 Sufi saints and mystics are buried on Makli Hill near Thatta.
 The development of Sufism in Sindh was similar to the development of Sufism in other parts of the Muslim world.
 In the 16th century two Sufi tareeqat (orders)—Qadria and Naqshbandia—were introduced in Sindh.
 Sufism continues to play an important role in the daily lives of Sindhis.

 Sindh also has Pakistan's highest percentage of Hindus overall, which accounts 8.7% of the population, roughly around 4.2 million people, and 13.3% of the province's rural population as per 2017 Pakistani census report.
 These numbers also include the scheduled caste population, which stands at 1.7% of the total in Sindh (or 3.1% in rural areas), and is believed to have been under-reported, with some community members instead counted under the main Hindu category.
 Although Pakistan Hindu Council claimed that there are 6,842,526 Hindus living in Sindh Province covering around 14.29% of the region's population.
 Umerkot district in the Thar Desert is Pakistan's only Hindu-majority district.
 The Shri Ramapir Temple in Tandoallahyar whose annual festival is the second largest Hindu pilgrimage in Pakistan is in Sindh.
 Sindh is also the only province in Pakistan to have a separate law for governing Hindu marriages.

 Per community estimates, there are approximately 10,000 Sikhs in Sindh.